-There are 13 subparagraph requirements for Paragraph 54, a through l.
-The Monitor rates MCSO as "Not in Compliance" for Subparagraphs 54.g, 54.k, and 54.l.
+There are 13 subparagraph requirements for Paragraph 54, a through 1.
+The Monitor rates MCSO as "Not in Compliance" for Subparagraphs 54.g, and 54.k.
+MCSO achieved compliance with Subparagraph 54.l for this reporting period.

 Paragraph 54.g requires an indication of whether the Deputy otherwise contacted any passengers, the nature of the contact, and the reasons for such contact.
 MCSO has added a prompt in the TraCS system to remind the deputy to provide a receipt when the passenger contact field of the Vehicle Stop Contact Form (VSCF) is populated.